HKuz/Environmental_Mapping/README.md

-# Environmental_Mapping
+# Environmental Mapping

-Test repo for geemap creations
+A test repo for geemap creations.